-Choosing a primary school for your child with additional needs
+Choosing a school for your child with additional needs

 Deciding about your child’s education is an important decision that you have to make.
 It is even harder to make when your child has special educational needs or a disability (SEND)

-It is important to visit schools to look at the teaching environment and consider if:
+It is important to visit schools to look at the teaching environment and consider: